yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 **UPC Keygen**

 [UPC Keygen](https://github.com/yolosec/upcKeygen) is a lightweight alternative for RouterKeygen that requires no Android permissions.
-It allows user manually enter UPC SSID and calculate candidate keys using Blasty's original algorithm (our algorithm is not supported).
+It allows users to manually enter UPC SSID and calculate candidate keys using Blasty's original algorithm (our algorithm is not supported).

 [![RouterKeygen Yolosec](/static/ubee/upckeygen_screen.jpg)](/static/ubee/upckeygen_screen.jpg)